daphnesmit/use-awesome-websocket/README.md

 ## 🏃 Getting started

 The following command will install the dependencies.
-Then it will run a watcher to watch the files, open storybook and also run the tests.
+After that it will run a watcher to watch the files, open storybook and also run the tests.

 ```
 npm i && npm dev